Klamath County, Oregon: Government

-Politics

 Like most of southwestern Oregon, Klamath County is a Republican stronghold.
 The county has reliably given a majority of its votes to Republican politicians for years; the last time a Democratic candidate for US president carried Klamath County was in 1964, when Lyndon Johnson won by a landslide nationwide against Barry Goldwater — but only by three percentage points in Klamath County.

-Klamath County is represented in the Oregon House of Representatives by two Republicans, E. Werner Reschke and Emily McIntire, and in the Oregon State Senate by Republican Dennis Linthicum.
+Klamath County is represented in the Oregon House of Representatives by two Republicans, E. Werner Reschke and Emily McIntire, and in the Oregon State Senate by Republican Diane Linthicum.
 Federally, Cliff Bentz, a Republican, is Klamath County's representative in the United States House from the 2nd district.

 Economy

 Historically, Klamath County's economy was based on timber and agriculture, and although these natural resource industries now contribute only a small fraction to the region's current economic activity and employment, their legacy lives on in local politics, community identity, and landscape.
 Euro-American settlement in the area was spurred in the early 20th century with the coming of the railroad.
 In addition, the government-subsidized federal reclamation project, the Klamath Irrigation Project, dammed upper tributaries and drained much of the 128 sqmi Lower Klamath and Tule lakes to convert 188000 acre of former lakebed and wetlands into farmland, to be supported by irrigation.

 Today the Sky Lakes Medical Center is the largest employer in the area, followed by Klamath County School District and Jeld-Wen, a manufacturer of doors and windows.
 The area is currently experiencing a boom in housing construction, as its proximity to California brings waves of retirees from population centers to the south.
 Outdoor recreation, such as hiking, hunting, and world-class trout fishing, as well as Oregon's only National Park at Crater Lake, contribute to the economy of the area.
 A complex of six National Wildlife Refuges—Klamath Basin National Wildlife Refuges Complex—seasonally draw some of the largest concentrations of waterfowl in North America.
 The area is world-renowned as a birdwatcher's paradise.
 Natural geothermal hot wells provide heat for many homes, businesses, and the Oregon Institute of Technology campus.
 The full potential of this energy resource continues to be studied.